More on our EVC Throttle Controllers

 Just installed and see nothing on the display?

 This is a simple fix.
-Please check the plug and make sure you line up the colored wires to be the same on both sides.
+Please check the plug and make sure you line up the coloured wires to be the same on both sides.

 I’ve fitted the EVC controller and I now have a check engine light on.